ONOSMA ERECTA subsp ERECTA

 Key features:-

-1) Pedicels 0-6 mm in flower.
+1) Pedicels, 0-6 mm in flower.

-3) Lower bracts exceeding calyx.
+3) Lower bracts, exceeding the calyx.

-4) Calyx with numerous stellate setae.
+4) Calyx, with numerous stellate setae.

-5) Setae semipatent.
+5) Setae, semipatent.

-6) Lower leaves 3-5 mm wide, oblong-to linear-lanceolate.
+6) Lower leaves, 3-5 mm wide, oblong-to linear-lanceolate.

 Habitat:- Cliffs and rocky slopes in low open scrubland and open coniferous